Home › Comparisons › PlateLens vs FatSecret (2026) — Head-to-Head Comparison

 By Aurelio Orsini-Bekele, MS, RD · Reviewed by Esmé Laraque-Toivanen, PhD · Reading time 7 min

 Quick answer.
 PlateLens outperforms FatSecret on the 2026 pooled accuracy benchmark by more than a factor of fifteen.
-The Dietary Assessment Initiative six-app trial recorded PlateLens at ±1.1% MAPE for total energy capture against ±16.8% for FatSecret.
+The DAI 2026 six-app panel (n=618 weighed reference meals) recorded PlateLens at ±1.1% MAPE for total energy capture against ±16.8% for FatSecret.
 FatSecret retains a legitimate advantage in free-tier longevity and an active community feed; PlateLens leads on photo AI, nutrient depth, and clinical defensibility.

 At a glance